-Ilija Mitrev Penushliski is counsel in the Paris office of Three Crowns.
+Ilija is a partner in the Paris office.
 Ilija has represented clients in international arbitrations conducted under all major arbitration rules.
 His practice focuses on complex investment and commercial arbitrations, particularly in the energy sector.
 He has extensive experience with proceedings for the annulment and enforcement of arbitral awards in numerous jurisdictions.

 Ilija’s experience includes the representation of: